algolia/kubernetes-hands-on/13-affinity-anti-affinity/README.md

 Node affinity is very close to pod affinity.
 Instead of specifying a `podAffinity` you define a `nodeAffinity`.
 As above, complete overview of all the options, have a look at the [specs](https://github.com/kubernetes/community/blob/master/contributors/design-proposals/scheduling/nodeaffinity.md).

-Each resource in k8s can have labels, even nodes.
+Each resource in Kubernetes can have labels, even nodes.
 You can see them with `kubectl`:

 ```bash
 kubectl get nodes --show-labels